TeamCodeStream/codestream-guide/docs/src/workflow/pull-requests.md

 ![Open a Pull Request](../assets/images/OpenPullRequest.png)

 With a single click you can name the pull request based on the last commit message, the branch name, or, if you [started work by selecting a ticket](start-work), the ticket title.
 If you have a ticket selected, you can also explicitly tie the ticket to the pull request, and CodeStream will include a link to the ticket in the pull request's description.
+Before submitting the pull request you can even review your changes by clicking on any of the files listed below the form.

 You can also create a pull request from within a CodeStream feedback request.
 Once the feedback request has been approved, you’ll see an option to open a pull